Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 2. A test with no expectations in it will pass.
 Don't forget to add at least one `expect` to every `it` function, or you could end up with this false positive.
 3. Pay attention to when you are writing tests for Asynchronous code.
 The testing engine might complete before asynchronous code has completed running, giving you unreliable tests.
 4. `expect` inside of asynchronous code is ignored, therefore passing. (false positive)
-- Solve this problem in Jasmine with a parameter like `done`.
-Signaling to the test engine this is asynchronous code and it must wait.
+    - Solve this problem in Jasmine with a parameter like `done` - this signals to the test engine this is asynchronous code and it must wait.
+[Learn more](https://jasmine.github.io/tutorials/async).

 ### Guided Practice